JamieBarlow/JamieBarlow/README.md

 > A local healthcare organisation's landing page / resources using React and Contentful Headless CMS

-> An eCommerce app using the MERN stack
+> A further full-stack CRUD app using the MERN stack

 ## What I'm into